 Subject Line: 10 minutes to chat?
 If not, no worries.

 I’ll be brief as I value your time.
 We are an early-stage tech startup, trying to build a universally lead gen database.
-Our goal is to make it relevant and attractive to others like ourselves and are trying to get some industry veterans to share their experience, successes and challenges with productivity so that we address some of the potential pitfalls now vs. later.
+Our goal is to make it relevant and attractive to others like ourselves and are trying to get some industry veterans to share their experience, successes, and challenges with productivity so that we address some of the potential pitfalls now vs. later.

-We will gladly give credit where credit is due but were reluctant to share our findings without notifying you first.
+We will gladly give credit where credit is due but was reluctant to share our findings without notifying you first.
 The credibility of your brand will carry great leverage with our audience, would you mind if we endorse your company in the future?.